bschreck/deep.sh/docs/platform-issues.rst

    :alt: intensify-colors-win-false
    :align: center

-Xonsh has some tricks to fix colors.
+Deepsh has some tricks to fix colors.
 This is controlled by the :ref:`$INTENSIFY_COLORS_ON_WIN <intensify_colors_on_win>` environment variable which is ``True`` by default.